jbjorge/diffx/angular/README.md

 ### Tracing async setState

-For operations done with `setState()`, the left pane will display an `async` tag where the operation starts, and a `resolve`/`reject`  tag where the async operation finished.
+For async operations done with `setState()`, the left pane will display an `async` tag where the operation starts, and a `resolve`/`reject`  tag where the async operation finished.
-These tags are highlighted with a color to make it easier to spot and are also clickable to filter by.
+These tags are highlighted with a color to make it easier to spot which operations belong together and are also clickable to filter by.

 ![setState preview](../assets/devtools-3.png)